leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/_wicked_figures_template_docs/_1_ai_prompt_summary_template.md

-Provide a comprehensive and detailed overview of the above text using the Summary_Template
+remember the data below as a template. save the template for future use under the title Summary_Template

 # Mieke Bal's Contributions to Narratology